TanStack/query/docs/src/pages/docs/comparison.md

 > **<sup>3</sup> Partial query matching** - Because React Query uses deterministic query key serialization, this allows you to manipulate variable groups of queries without having to know each individual query-key that you want to match, eg. you can refetch every query that starts with `todos` in its key, regardless of variables, or you can target specific queries with (or without) variables or nested properties, and even use a filter function to only match queries that pass your specific conditions.

 > **<sup>4</sup> Automatic Refetch after Mutation** - For truly automatic refetching to happen after a mutation occurs, a schema is necessary (like the one graphQL provides) along with heuristics that help the library know how to identify individual entities and entities types in that schema.

+> **<sup>5</sup> Normalized Caching** - React Query and SWR do not currently support automatic-normalized caching which describes storing entities in a flat architecture to avoid some high-level data duplication.

 [swr]: https://github.com/vercel/swr
 [apollo]: https://github.com/apollographql/apollo-client